|Zagłębie Sosnowiec SSA

 The architectural concept for Zagłębiowski Park Sportowy can be seen on our webpage dedicated to the design

-The architectural concept for Zagłębiowski Park Sportowy can be seen on our design page In May 2015, it was announced that the future stadium would be built in the vicinity of Górka Środulska.
+In May 2015, it was announced that the future stadium would be built in the vicinity of Górka Środulska.
 The final choice of this location was influenced by a number of factors, including ground research, which showed that the area was much better suited for the investment than the area around Ludowy Stadium.

 A modern ice rink and a sports hall were to be built alongside the stadium.
 In August of the same year, a contest for the architectural concept of the new complex was launched by the Katowice branch of the Association of Polish Architects, commissioned by the city.
 Initially, 32 submissions were received, 30 of which qualified for the competition.